InsideEarth2150/ProxyLauncher/README.md

 ### Installation

-Copy the "launcher" or "launcherShell" (*1) folder and all its contents too either your desktop, your MyGames Folder, or another location.
+1. Copy the "launcher" or "launcherShell" (*1) folder and all its contents too either your desktop, your MyGames Folder, or noather location
 ```
-~/Directory/
+~/Game Directory/
  	└── launcher/
 	      ├── TheMoonProject.exe
 	      └── WDFiles/
 		      └── InterfaceEx.wd
 ```
-**_[!!]
-DO NOT extract the files (!) into the root directory of the game_**
+**[!!]
+DO NOT extract the files (!) into the root directory of the game.**

 Example Directory hierarchy should look like this:
 ```
 ~/MyGames/
-   	└── launcherShell/
+   	└── launcher/
 	      ├── TheMoonProject.exe
 	      └── WDFiles/
 		      └── InterfaceEx.wd